emilianoyoung/ai/_posts/_archive/2019-12-26-artificial-intelligence-tracks-down-acute-myeloid-leukaemia.md

 ---
 category: news
 title: "Artificial intelligence tracks down acute myeloid leukaemia"
-excerpt: "This approach could support conventional diagnostics and accelerate therapy of the disease ... of the transcriptome can achieve using artificial intelligence, that is to say, trainable algorithms ..."
+excerpt: "This approach could support conventional diagnostics and accelerate therapy of the disease ... wanted to find out what an analysis of the transcriptome can achieve using artificial intelligence, that is to say, trainable algorithms,\" Schultze said."
 publishedDateTime: 2019-12-26T12:48:00Z
 sourceUrl: https://health.economictimes.indiatimes.com/news/diagnostics/artificial-intelligence-tracks-down-acute-myeloid-leukaemia/72974624
 ampUrl: https://health.economictimes.indiatimes.com/amp/news/diagnostics/artificial-intelligence-tracks-down-acute-myeloid-leukaemia/72974624